Original Paper

 As with relative response times, a higher RAA indicates higher cognitive throughput.

-Figure 1 shows the sleepiness and caffeination questionnaire in our Android app, while Figures 2 and 3 show the PVT and ADD tasks that participants were asked to complete.
+shows the sleepiness and caffeination questionnaire in our Android app, while and show the PVT and ADD tasks that participants were asked to complete.
 Throughout the 6-week-long study period, participants were asked to complete the task battery at least four times a day, with at least two hours between each session.
 As a reminder, the study app issued push notifications every 2 hours.
 However, participants were told to complete tasks only when they had a 5-minute distraction-free time window.
 We also discard the first instance of each task for each participant, as they are unfamiliar with the app at this point.

 Physiological Measures From Fitbit Fitness Tracker